Remains And War Photographer Comparison

 Q1: What is the main difference between the perspectives offered in "Remains" and "War Photographer"?

 A1: The primary difference lies in the level of direct involvement in the violence.
-The speaker in "Remains" is a soldier directly participating in combat, experiencing the immediate trauma of killing.
-The war photographer in Duffy's poem witnesses the violence from a distance, documenting it rather than actively participating.
+Here's the thing — the speaker in "Remains" is a soldier directly participating in combat, experiencing the immediate trauma of killing.
+Day to day, the war photographer in Duffy's poem witnesses the violence from a distance, documenting it rather than actively participating.
 This difference shapes their respective experiences of trauma and how they process it.

-Q2: How do both poems utilize imagery to convey the psychological impact of war?
+Q2: How do both poems make use of imagery to convey the psychological impact of war?

 A2: Both poems masterfully use imagery to convey the psychological impact.
 "Remains" employs visceral and disturbing images like "eyes…like a doll's eyes" and the recurring image of the dead man intruding into the present, reflecting the intrusive nature of trauma.
 "War Photographer" utilizes the contrast between the vivid colors of the photographs and the darkroom's sterile environment, highlighting the photographer’s emotional distance and the enduring power of his images.